Natural Alternative to Muscle Relaxers: What Works and Why

 • Dizziness or lightheadedness

-• Dependency or withdrawal with long-term use
+• Physical dependence or withdrawal can develop with long-term use

 • Interactions with alcohol or other medications